mattcroat/joy-of-code/posts/introduction-to-tailwind-css/introduction-to-tailwind-css.md

 We can declare the font here like you would.
 Instead, let's modify the config instead.
 Tailwind by default doesn't come with everything enabled due to file size concerns (Tailwind Play has everything enabled).

 That means we can also specify the base Tailwind colors we want to use.
-We can look at [available Tailwind colors](https://tailwindcss.com/docs/customizing-colors) for example, but we can also add our own under config.
+We can look at [available Tailwind colors](https://tailwindcss.com/docs/customizing-colors) for example, but we can also add ours into the config file.

 ```js:tailwind.config.js showLineNumbers
 const colors = require('tailwindcss/colors')